5 New Year’s Resolutions to Support a Healthy Relationship with Food

 Look at centenarians and know that health is a greater sum, than just food and exercise alone.
 Connection, love, humour, self-compassion, movement and moderation in life, all count significantly more.
 Hold this broader vision close to your heart, knowing that one day, when reflecting on your life, the shape of your physical body will count for very little.
 Commit to doing the things that make your heart sing and burst with gratitude.
 Fill the self-care cup to the brim and overflowing, and your relationship with food and your body will only improve.
 A human being drenched with love and self-care is far less likely to harm the self through punishing restriction or stuffing down emotions with food.
 Your joy will spread in ripples to those around you.

 Take steps to focus on mental wellbeing this year and reap the benefits.
-Wishing you a Happy 2021 and a healthy and positive relationship with food.
+Wishing you a happy 2023 and a healthy and positive relationship with food.